Lovers of wine, tacos, and the outdoors will find plenty of things to do in Santa Maria, California.

 Anyway, wine.
 Wine is great.
 Wine is good.
 If you love wine you will probably really enjoy your trip to the Santa Maria Valley.
 The Foxen Canyon Wine Trail is a 30 mile stretch between Los Olivos and Santa Maria.
 You will find 14 wineries on this stretch of road, offering world-class wine for you to sample, and buy.

-For more information on the different wineries you can visit, the trail itself, visit the Santa Maria Valley website.
+For more information on the different wineries you can visit, and the trail itself, visit the Santa Maria Valley website.

 Farmers Markets in Santa Maria